-In addition to several awards for excellence in historical and political writing, Phelps has received two Fulbright fellowships and research grants from the New York Public Library, the Huntington Library, and the Eisenberg Institute for Historical Studies at the University of Michigan.
+His work has been awarded the Historians of the Twentieth-Century United States (HOTCUS) article prize, the Labor and Working-Class History Association (LAWCHA) prize for best article published in the journal Labor, and the Michael Fellman Award for historical writing, among other awards.
+He has received two Fulbright fellowships and research grants from the New York Public Library, the Huntington Library, and the Eisenberg Institute for Historical Studies at the University of Michigan.
 He is a Fellow of the Higher Education Academy.

-He welcomes post-graduate student supervisions in the history of sexuality or any other field his scholarship engages, including American political, intellectual, and labor history.
+Phelps welcomes post-graduate student supervisions in the history of sexuality or any other field his scholarship engages, including American political, intellectual, and labor history.
 His completed PhD students include Lorenzo Costaguta on race and socialism in the Gilded Age, Kim Moody on geographical mobility and the American working class, John Tiplady on McCarthyism and the anti-Stalinist left, and Bart Verhoeven on the John Birch Society.
-He currently supervises PhD students Graham Ashurst on Diane Ravitch and American education and Daniel Watson on automation and modernization.
+He currently supervises MRes student Emem-Abasi Awak-Essien on transgender bathroom rights and PhD students Graham Ashurst on Diane Ravitch and American education, Katrina Rolfe on German translations of Trump and Obama, and Daniel Watson on debates over automation.

 Available for comment on most U.S.-related news events and items, particularly regarding these topics: